olahasan/reminder-app-react-old-redux/README.md

 2. how to deal with redux old style [actions,Rducers,types]
 3. how to deal with moment "A JavaScript date library"
 4. how to deal with DateTime Picker library
+5. how to deal with sfcookies instead of local-storage
+6. how to deal with react-bootstrap
-5. how to deploy it on surge
+7. how to deploy it on surge

 ## Continued Development
 In the future, I plan to: